themindfulbit/td/_content/1-episodes/2014-01-17-063-intro-to-responsive-design.md

 > * They're fairly simple to get up and running
 > * They offer a tremendous amount of flexibility and growth potential
 >
 > As always, if these tools don't work for you, look around, try a bunch of new things and find a workflow that fits your needs.
-Then come back and tell me about all the awesome new tools you've found so I can start using them too.
+Then come back and tell me about all the awesome new tools you've found, so I can start using them too.

 #### Configuring the toolset